viash-io/viash/CONTRIBUTING.md

   git add file1 file2 file3
   ```

+* Commit your changes: Once you're happy with your changes, commit them to your branch.

   ```sh
   git commit -m "Add a brief description of your changes"
   ```

-* Push to Your Fork: Push your changes to your fork on GitHub.
+* Push to your fork: Push your changes to your fork on GitHub.

   ```sh
   git push origin your-branch-name
   ```

-* Create a Pull Request: Go to the viash-io/viash repository on GitHub and create a new pull request.
+* Create a pull pequest: Go to the viash-io/viash repository on GitHub and create a new pull request.
 Describe your changes and submit it for review.

-## Review Process
+## Review process

 Our team will review your pull request.
 We might ask for changes or clarifications.
 Keep an eye on your pull request for feedback.